vladbph/cymatix-doc/README.md

     If the intent was `INT_YES` it will become an utterance for next layer(!) reducing training set of this layer to deal only with `INT_YES` or `INT_NO`

 # Advanced configuration parameters
 __NOTE!__ If the meaning of the parameters are not clear, keep the defaults or drop me a note.
-Keep in mind they are optional.
 - To force backend to use GPUs for training.
 Default is CPU.
     ```
     "hw":"gpu"